LongHoangNguyenH/Data_Ingestion_Implementation/README.md

- # Evaluate the best Machine Learning model project
+ # Evaluate student's ability by using Machine learning model

- # TABLE OF CONTENT
+## TABLE OF CONTENT
 1. [INTRODUCTION](#1-Introduction)
 2. [PROJECT STRUCTURE](#2-PROJECT-STRUCTURE)
 3. [DEMO](#3-DEMO)

-## INTRODUCTION
+### INTRODUCTION
-This project is built to evaluate and select the best machine learning model based on metrics like accuracy, F1-score, precision, etc. some Machine Learning models used are:
+This project is built to evaluate and select the best machine learning model based on metrics like accuracy, F1-score, precision, etc. To predict student's ability some Machine Learning models used are:
 + Decision Tree
 + Random Forest